-(Students already holding a bachelors degree)
+(Students already holding a bachelor's degree)

-Postbaccalaureate candidates must request a certification plan.
+Post-baccalaureate candidates must request a certification plan.

-The application forms for a plan and the application for admittance into teacher education and a check-list can be located on the UHV School of Education and Human Development website at www.uhv.edu/edu.
+The application forms for a plan and the application for admittance into teacher education and a checklist can be located on the UHV School of Education and Human Development website at www.uhv.edu/edu.

-Postbaccalaureate Certification Plans
+Post-Baccalaureate Certification Plans

-Postbaccalaureate candidates requiring this service must secure certification plans from the Teacher Education Records Office in the School of Education and Human Development.
+Post-baccalaureate candidates requiring this service must secure certification plans from the Educator Preparation Office in the School of Education and Human Development.
 A service charge of \$25.00 is required for a candidate requested certification plan.
-The candidate is required to complete a student teaching experience.
+The candidate is required to complete a clinical teaching experience.
 However, an internship is made available to candidates who secure a teaching position, in the area and at the level that they are seeking certification, in an accredited school.